HumanVBench: Probing Human-Centric Video Understanding in MLLMs with Automatically Synthesized Benchmarks: Evaluation and Insights

-Table \ref{table:overall} shows that many open-source video-MLLMs struggle with time-specific tasks—like \textit{Appearance Time Detection}, \textit{Action at Specific Time}, and \textit{Time of Specific Action}—due to challenges in establishing ``video scene-event time" correlations.
-Analysis shows that only a few models, including top performers like VideoLLaMA3 and LLaVA-Video, explicitly incorporate textual timestamps as part of their built-in prompt processing from sampled video frames.
-To explore the impact of timestamp integration, we added timestamps (e.g., ``You have read N frames, corresponding to seconds in the video as: [...]'') to models without native support.
-As shown in Table \ref{table:Add_ts}, this intervention generally improved temporal reasoning accuracy, though its effectiveness varied across models, likely due to limited exposure to timestamp-related data, reflecting the models' inherent capabilities and potential.
+Our findings show that many open-source video-MLLMs struggle with time-specific tasks due to their inability to correlate video events with a timeline (Appendix Table \ref{append: Full_Results}).
+While top performers like VideoLLaMA3 and LLaVA-Video natively incorporate textual timestamps, we explored this capability by adding timestamps to models without native support.
+As shown in Table \ref{table:Add_ts}, this intervention generally improves temporal inference accuracy, though its effectiveness varies due to models’ limited exposure to timestamp data.
+Despite these gains, a significant gap remains compared to MLLMs that natively incorporate time-event alignment, underscoring the necessity of integrating temporal reasoning mechanisms from the outset of model design.